 - Prove a good record with the previous state’s nurse registry

-- If not listed on the state registry, undergo 100 hours of training
+- If not listed on the state registry, undergo 100 hours of classes

-- Have no evidence of abuse or neglect on current license
+- Have no evidence of abuse or neglect on the current license

 CNA Renewals in Maryland

 Your Maryland CNA license is good for two years, after which it must be renewed.
 The cost of this is $40, and all other specialties (i.e., the GNA certification) must also be renewed when the CNA license expires.
 The renewal can be done by post using a money order, or online here.